-See also: the website for the School of Business and Management
+See also: School of Business and Management PhD Hub

 Our Doctoral Programme is one of the most vibrant and intensive research degrees in London.
 Students become members of an internationally recognised research community in which scholarly excellence and innovative training are highly valued.
 We attract students from around the world who benefit from the School's expertise, energetic research culture and excellent work facilities.
 As the School of Business and Management, we are committed to the provision of equality of opportunity for all students, PhD researchers and staff.
 PhD Equality, Diversity and Inclusion Committee is open to all PhD researchers and aims to help improve the diverse and inclusive nature of our PhD programme by offering an open platform of discussion to identify areas of progressive action.